 WIPO & IFPMA, the intercontinental trade association representing the research-based pharmaceutical industry, are co-sponsors of the initiative, which originated in the industryâs efforts to add clarity to the patent information around medicines.
-It couples the industryâs work in this area with WIPOâs well-established expertise in organizing patent data from across the international.
+It couples the industryâs work in this area with WIPOâs well-established expertise in organizing patent data from across the world.

 Pat-INFORMED will clearly link public patent information to registered medicines in a new online world gateway, helping health professionals to navigate the medicine-procurement process for the benefit of their citizens.Â

 âPat-INFORMED will make it easier for procurement experts to assess the patent status of medicines, underlining how a well-designed & implemented patent system incentivizes innovation while making available & accessible key information about patented inventions,â said Mr. Gurry. âI welcome the engagement of IFPMA and its membership in this initiative, which responds to real needs in the public health community.â